-After taking a year off in 2020, track days are back.
-If you’ve ventured out to one this year you might be tempted to take it further and invest in a bike specifically for them.
+If you’ve ventured out to a track day recently, you might be tempted to take it further and invest in a bike specifically for them.
 But what are the best track day bikes?
-Bikesure knows.
-And Bikesure is about to tell you.
+In this blog, we reveal all.

 Why should you get a dedicated bike for track days?

 Getting a dedicated track bike rather than using your daily driver is a good idea for a number of reasons.
 If you’re getting into track racing, then you’ll be pushing yourself to the limit of your skills more regularly.
 Unless you are already the greatest, most careful, luckiest driver in the world it’s very likely that your bike will take a few dings and bumps while you’re out on the track, whether it’s some chips from gravel or even the odd spill.

 This is why it also makes sense that your track day bike should be second hand.
 But you should also try and make sure that you choose a bike where spare parts are readily available.
 Obviously, if money is no object then your dedicated team of engineers will be able to fix up your new superbike to factory standard at the end of every track day, but for the rest of us the repairs and maintenance can add up.